eugeniop/blog/_posts/2020-03-28-A-Very-Simple-Task-Scheduler-on-Arduino.md

 dispatcher.add("Synch Clock", actions.synchClockAction, 1440);  // Once a day for a 1 min / tick frequency
 dispatcher.add("Send Stats", actions.sendStatsAction, 480);     // Every 8 hours
 ```

+## Features and limitations

+Notice that this scheduler has no notion of precise time.
+All `actions` run sequentially one after the other.
+Some might take longer than others.
+And because they all run in the `main thread` (if we can call it that way), you are free to use any time limiting/manipulation function (e.g. `delay` or `millis`).
+The end result is that it is possible that some functions will not run *exactly* at the time you scheduled them.
+This is more of a cooperative scheduler.
+And needless to say, if an `action` never returns, then nothing else will run!
+This is totally fine for this design where precision timing is not required (and `ticks` are measured in *minutes* which is almost eternal time for a microprocessor).

+> An application like mine doesn't really require the sophistication of an _OS like_ task scheduler.